MacintoshGarden/Website/Documentation/Subscriptions-Notifications.md

 It's possible to be notified if someone enters something into your guestbook, though nothing is delivered until enabled... an event is logged on the user panel regardless.

 ## Bookmarked Software
 It's entirely possible to receive a notification when a page is updated, how fancy is that?
+Notifications for software entries are somewhat limited, to prevent excessive, unnecessary and perhaps abusive use.